 The well crafted cut limestone in the stonework and hopped roof are of Tudor design.
-There is a large hall room enclosed and the building is held in trust for the local community.
+There is a large hall room enclosed inside and the building is held in trust for the local community.
 The building is another example of the rich history of the Dunraven family on the landscape of Adare village.

 Adare Court House

-Adare courthouse is located on the main and right next to the Lenas pub and restaurant.
+Adare courthouse is located on the main and right-hand side next to the Lenas pub and restaurant.
 The courthouse was built in the year 1863 and features a full limestone cut staircase.
 The building is constructed from limestone and has a beautiful grey colour.
 The chimneys are made of limestone and the building design has a clear standing in Adare’s architectural landscape.

 The building was designed by Willam Fogerty and paid for by the Earl of Dunraven.
-The building was designed to house and occupy on the ground floor, and accommodate a caretaker.
+The building was designed to house and occupy on the ground floor and to accommodate a caretaker.
 The design of the building is of high artistic quality.
 The external feature of the staircase is very notable this is the location where members of the public used to enter the courthouse.

 The courthouse building was in use until 2009, and it was used as a District court as part of Ireland’s court services.
 The building was recently purchased by Charlie Chawke owner of Lena’s pub and restaurant.
-The building has had major construction work done and a new courthouse museum was opened.
+The building has had major construction work done and a new courthouse museum was opened onsite.

 The new courthouse and museum section is on the first floor and a wonderful addition to the village.
 The ground floor of the building is linked to Lena’s bar and restaurant and is a beautiful Irish restaurant with some lovely Irish foods on offer.
 The courthouse museum is only available for private parties.